briandenicola/eShopOnAKS/docs/infrastructure.md

   * PostgreSQL is deployed into a delegated subnet and only accessible from the Azure virtual network.
   * The connection string used by the appliation is stored in the Azure Key Vault under the secret named ${db_name}_connection_string.
     * For example, the connection string for the catalog-api service is `catalogdb_connection_string`
-  * It is deployed into the Application Resource Group.
+  * It is deployed into the Application Resource Group or into the eshop-infra namespace.
 <p align="right">(<a href="#infrastructure">back to top</a>)</p>

 ## Event Bus
 * Event Bus is the only infrastructure component that is not a managed service in Azure.
 * Event Bus is a RabbitMQ cluster that is deployed to the AKS cluster.
 The Event Bus is used for asynchronous communication between the microservices in the eShop application.
-* The Event Bus is deployed using the Helm chart along with the rest of the eShop application under charts/app.
+* The Event Bus is deployed using the Helm chart along with the rest of the eShop application under charts/app but to the eshop-infra namespace
 <p align="right">(<a href="#infrastructure">back to top</a>)</p>

 # Example Setup